P-Wright/blackjack/MYSETUP.md

 #open questions
 - should you but all the include files a .cpp needs in its .h file?
 - if you are creating an enum, do you need to test creating a variable with every possible value of the enum?
+- is it ok to have more than one assert in a test
+- what is the right naming convension for tests?